pseudolabel/blog/content/Writing/Seeking Extremistan.md

 I wrote an article on wealth sampling titled [Status Delocalization](https://sudolabel.xyz/Writing/Status-Delocalization).
 It explores the lognormal distribution of income and its effects.

 Anu believes that [to get status, you have to give up status](https://www.workingtheorys.com/p/status-limbo).
-I found this blog after writing this, but it felt appropriate to (also linked in body).
+I found this post after writing this, but it fits the theme (also linked in body).

 Jacob Falkovich writes to [Kelley Bet on Everything](https://www.lesswrong.com/posts/3pjv6uDvY9sqmsnvY/kelly-bet-on-everything), self explanatory.